 Make sure you know how to apply any safety locks or attachment harnesses.
 Ensure they are all in good working condition and cannot be operated by a curious baby.

-The mattress should always be a flat surface to ensure good airflow for baby.
+The mattress should always be a flat surface to ensure proper airflow for baby.
 The mattress should be suitable to use with the crib.
-That means the correct fit without spaces or upturned sides.
+That means the correct fit without spaces or sloped sides.

 10. Sleep position

-When you put a baby in a crib they look tiny in a huge space.
-The best way to position baby is with their feet to the bottom of the crib.
+When you put a baby in a crib, they look tiny in a huge space.
+The best way to position your baby is with their feet to the bottom of the crib.
 Blankets can be tucked into the edges of the crib.
-This prevents the blankets becoming loose.
+This prevents the blankets from becoming loose.
 Also, baby cannot wriggle down the crib and under the covers.

 Note for Twins

 If you are using a smaller bassinet, each twin should have one each.
 This will prevent your babies overheating.